harishmathur/guides/source/localizable/index.md

 documentation bugs.
 If you spot one of them, or want to otherwise improve the existing guides, we are happy to help you help us!

-Some of the more common ways to report a problem with the guides are:
+Some of the more common ways to report a problem with the guides are;

 * Using the pencil icon on the top-right of each guide page
 * Opening an issue or pull request to [the GitHub repository][gh-guides]